realTristan/bettercache/README.md

 //
 // It will return the removed value func (cache *Cache) Remove(key string) string {}

-// The FullTextSearch() function iterates through the cache data
-// and returns the json value of a key.
-// This value contains the Query defined in the provided
-// TextSearch object
-//
-// To ensure safety, the cache data is locked then unlocked once
-// no longer being used
-func (cache *Cache) FullTextSearch(TS TextSearch) []string {}

 // The Show() function returns the cache as a string func (cache *Cache) Show() string {}